haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Binary_Profiling/linux_perf.rst

     \draw[->, thick] (ip.south) |- (ecp.north west) node[midway] {};
     \draw[->, thick] (ecp.east) |- (ec.west) node[midway] {};

-Tables-next-to-code does two things: first it removes the entry code pointer from the info table and second, it moves the entry code itself to the address immediately after the info table and sets the info table pointer itself to the address of the entry code.
+Tables-next-to-code does two things: first it removes the entry code pointer and places the type specific fields before the ``Closure Type``, and second, it moves the entry code itself to the address immediately after the info table and sets the info table pointer to the address of the entry code.
 This setup allows the runtime system to save a pointer indirection because the info table pointer now points to the entry code.
 Thus, when jumping to the entry code, which is a common operation, the runtime system saves a single indirection, but can still reference the fields of the info table through a negative memory offset from the info table pointer.

 Here is a depiction with |TNTC| enabled: